Snehithaaax/FCB-Explorer/README.md

-⚽ BarcaVault – FC Barcelona 2024 Squad & Legacy
+⚽ FCB -explorer – FC Barcelona 2024 Squad & Legacy

 A beautifully crafted website to showcase **FC Barcelona's 2024 squad**, including player roles, search functionality, and a visually immersive design.
 Built with pure **HTML, CSS, and JavaScript** — it's a tribute to one of the greatest football clubs in the world.